 The Peace, Trade & Development program (PTD) exposes participants to challenging learning experiences to master key concepts and tools in human security, global trade, social change and development.

-The PTD program utilizes the richness of the areas of Central and Northern California as a laboratory to explore the dynamics of global systems.
+The Peace, Trade & Development program (PTD) program utilizes the richness of the areas of Central and Northern California as a laboratory to explore the dynamics of global systems.
 From start to finish, you will be engaged in active and immersion learning experiences.
 You will leave the program with a solid and holistic understanding of global affairs, experienced first-hand within a 60-mile ratio from the Institute.
-Here is what you can look forward:

 We prepare our graduates to craft policy solutions to 21st-century international policy and development challenges.